 COMPETITION & SPORTSMANSHIP:

 STRICTLY FOLLOW COURSE.
 Run ONLY where course instructions direct at all times.
 Cross the highway ONLY where instructed to do so.
 Examples: When running on the road shoulder, racers MUST ALWAYS RUN ON THE OCEAN SIDE OF THE ROAD FACING TRAFFIC.
 THIS IS NOT AN OPTION.
 When a bike path or sidewalk is available, runners will be instructed to use it and MUST run there and NOT on the road shoulder.
-This is also NOT an option and will be considered cutting the course.
-The race’s intent is to keep runners off the road to the maximum extent possible.
+This is also NOT an option; failure to do so will be considered cutting the course.
+The race's intent is to keep runners off the road to the maximum extent possible.
 Runners failing to comply may be required to retrace their steps to the point of infraction, then run the proper route, and will be subject to penalties.

 DECORUM.
 Runners and crew must display courtesy, good taste, decorum and sportsmanship at all times, and must not litter, mar or pollute the landscape or environment.
 That includes defecation anywhere other than in bathrooms and portable toilets which are available at aid stations and throughout the Keys.
 Use them.
 Penalties for doing otherwise, including immediate DQ for flagrant violations, apply.
 Nudity is specifically not allowed and will be severely penalized.